Or should it be “Windows 10 vs. the world?!?” build 2004 edition?

 Combine this with Microsoft discontinuing support for Windows 7 and it does feel like they’re corralling all of their end-users into a miserable situation.
 Where else would you go for the latest gaming experience?
 Linux?
 Mac?
 I suppose if everyone had a backbone and left for one of those operating systems then yes.
 The gaming community just doesn’t have that kind of fortitude.

-It came as a shock to a lot of people which owned the Chinese adapter that their device is now rendered as an unknown device.
+It came as a shock to a lot of people who owned the Chinese adapter that their device is now rendered as an unknown device.
 That even though the Hardware ID still shows present.
 Their driver is completely blown away.

 A lot of users simply went through my tutorial again on the Xbox 360 adapter driver installation.
 By choosing which driver to use for this unknown device.